jelix/news-module/README.md

-This is a module for Jelix 1.7+, that shows a list of news
+This is a module for Jelix 1.8+, that shows a list of news.
+A module for an admin interface is also provided to manage news.

 Installation